zzonyo/trust-docs-test/source/index.html.md

 }
 ```

-Once client's server receives "ping", it should respond "pong" message back with the same integer.
+Once client receives "ping", it should respond "pong" message back with the same integer.

 ### Valid Values of `action`